patrobinson/go-fish/README.md

 # Go Fish

-Go Fish is a rules engine built in Golang.
+Go Fish is a stream processor built in Golang.
 It provides the capability to write rules in Go as Go Plugins, which are dynamically linked at runtime.

+Go Fish seeks to implement similar functionality to Apache Samza, without tight coupling to Kafka or YARN.
+Currently it implements reading streams, writing output events and state management.
+Future versions may include Checkpointing, Windowing, Metrics and a cluster implementation to co-ordinate message routing between nodes.

+*Development Status*: Ready for alpha testing

 ## Bare minimum

-The bare minimum to have a working example requires you to create a Rule, an Event Type.
+The bare minimum to have a working example requires you to create a Rule and an Event Type.
 These must be compiled as plugins and the path to the compiled plugins supplied as an argument to go-fish.

 To avoid duplication, the event struct can be extracted to a seperate file, as the struct is required by both the Rule and Event Type.